About Mencap's CQC ratings

 The Care Quality Commission rates each of our services as Outstanding, Good, Requires Improvements or Inadequate.

 Click each of the categories below to see how our services have been rated.
 Or you can use the map below to browse services by location.

-None of our services have been rated as Inadequate.
+All our services have been inspected.

 Browse by location

 How we achieve high quality in our services

 Mencap is committed to being open about the quality of services we offer people with a learning disability A learning disability is to do with the way someone's brain works.
 It makes it harder for someone to learn, understand or do things. .